nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### New hasContent Enricher {{since '10.3'}}

-The enricher hasContent adds a boolean property "hasContent" so as to let the client knows if there are children for the given node saving one call when trying to build hierarchical navigation.
+The enricher hasContent adds a boolean property "hasContent" to let the client knows if there are children for the given node saving one call when trying to build hierarchical navigation.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24298](https://jira.nuxeo.com/browse/NXP-24298)